County’s Financial Position at Midyear Better Than Previously Projected

 The county received almost $500 million in 2020 Coronavirus Aid, Relief & Economic Security Act allocations and another $480 million in 2021 American Rescue Plan Act money, and Van Wagenen acknowledged in June that just under 10% of the federal infusions were being applied to “budget stabilization” in 2022-23.

-The funds have been used for homeless and rental assistance programs, along with other social welfare efforts, but they’ve also been appropriated for multiple infrastructure or capital improvement projects.
+The funds have been used for homeless and rental assistance programs, along with other social welfare efforts, but they’ve also been appropriated for infrastructure, or capital improvement, projects.

+Hearings on the 2023-24 fiscal year budget will be held in June.

 Copyright 2023, City News Service, Inc.